-The first of the Rochfords to be based permanently at Walpole was Sir Ralph, the second son of Sir Sayer de Rochford of Fenne.
+The first of the Rochfords to be based permanently at Walpole was Sir Ralph Rochford of Walpole, the second son of Sir Sayer de Rochford of Fenne.
 He seems to have been based there from about 1350, and it was during his time that much of the church was rebuilt after a catastrophic flood in 1337.
 It is very likely that Ralph was one of the principal benefactors to the reconstruction project.

 There are several places in England and France that gave their names to families called Rochford.
 One of these is the village (or town, as it is now) of Rochford near the south coast of Essex.
-The family who owned the principal manor in this village took their name from it, and they appear to have been the progenitors of most other families in England called Rochford.
+The family who were lords of the manor in this village took their name from it, and made it their primary base.
+They appear to have been the progenitors of most other families in England called Rochford too.

-In this article, I look at the early history of this family.
+In this article, I look at the history of this family.

 This article looks at the hazy history of these mysterious individuals.

 Continue reading “Rochford of Braintree and Bocking, 1386-1577”

 Most accounts of the Rochfords refer to a marriage at some point between a Rochford male and a Hastings female.
 Two documents from Norfolk Record Office show that there was such a marriage, but not between the individuals most scholars have claimed.

 This article compares the traditional account, misleading abstracts from Norfolk Record Office, and the evidence of the original documents themselves – and shows why research from primary sources is so vital.